VPrasannaVenkatesh/ADSL/README.txt

 ================================================================================

 WELCOME TO THE PROJECT!
-This file gives you and your Antigravity AI assistant all the information needed to understand, set up, and run the entire multi-bank platform.
+This file gives you all the information needed to understand, set up, and run the entire multi-bank platform.

 --------------------------------------------------------------------------------
 1. WHAT IS THIS PROJECT?